This content mentions abuse and violence, depression and personality disorders, which some people may find triggering.

 MHRF awarded student psychiatry fellowships and university posts in 1960.
 This was ground-breaking.
 For the first time, between the 1950s and 1970s, academic careers in psychiatry were kickstarted where previously it had not been considered a science.
 Treatment was transferred from asylums in to hospitals, and public visibility of mental health problems increased in a taboo ridden society.

-In the 1960s MHRF also began to influence policy to turn research into practice.
-Henderson described the motive behind their policy involvement as ‘‘not only to add to the total sum of research, but also to serve as an advisory body concerned with developing the field on a much wider scale.’’
+not only to add to the total sum of research, but also to serve as an advisory body concerned with developing the field on a much wider scale.

 In 1974, we opened our Glasgow office, which today has developed a unique and influential role against the backdrop of a country containing some of the world’s most advanced mental health policy.
 We have helped develop the Scottish government’s progressive approach to mental health improvement and have been tenacious in influencing Scottish policy and leading innovative initiatives.
 We also run several innovative projects in Scotland, with vulnerable groups like refugees and young mothers.